Pratikpi/Study-Material/HLD/Recommendation-System-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to handle cold start?
+- **How to handle cold start?**
+    Use content-based filtering, popularity-based recommendations, or ask users for initial preferences to recommend items when there is little or no user/item history.

-- How to scale for millions of users/items?
+- **How to scale for millions of users/items?**
+    Employ distributed systems, sharding, and parallel processing.
+Use efficient data structures and caching.
+Leverage cloud infrastructure and batch processing for model updates.

-- How to combine multiple recommendation algorithms?
+- **How to combine multiple recommendation algorithms?**
+    Use hybrid approaches such as weighted averaging, stacking, or switching between algorithms based on context (e.g., collaborative + content-based filtering).

-- How to ensure diversity and freshness?
+- **How to ensure diversity and freshness?**
+    Add constraints or re-ranking steps to promote diverse and recently added items.
+Penalize repeated recommendations and boost new or less popular items.

-- How to explain recommendations?
+- **How to explain recommendations?**
+    Provide users with reasons for recommendations (e.g., "Because you watched X" or "Popular among similar users") using interpretable models or post-hoc explanation techniques.

 ---